Actualizado

 Pharmacokinetics

-TAF pharmacokinetics (PK) can differ during pregnancy, depending on the concomitant antiretrovirals administered.
+TAF pharmacokinetics (PK) can differ during pregnancy, depending on the concomitant antiretroviral (ARV) drugs administered.
 However, TAF exposures appear to be adequate in the second and third trimesters based on comparisons with historical data in nonpregnant adults.

-TAF PK were evaluated as part of International Maternal Pediatric Adolescent AIDS Clinical Trials (IMPAACT) Network P1026s in 31 women taking TAF 10 mg with cobicistat, 27 women taking TAF 25 mg without a pharmacoenhancer,1 and 29 women taking TAF 25 mg with a pharmacoenhancer (cobicistat or ritonavir).2 TAF area under the concentration-time curve (AUC) did not differ between pregnancy and postpartum for women taking TAF 10 mg with cobicistat1 or those taking TAF 25 mg with a pharmacoenhancer.2 TAF AUC at a 25 mg dose without a pharmacoenhancer was 33% to 43% lower during pregnancy compared to postpartum but comparable to exposures in nonpregnant adults.1 The Pharmacokinetics of Newly Developed Antiretroviral Agents in HIV-infected pregnant women (PANNA) Network also evaluated TAF and TFV PK in 20 pregnant and postpartum European women receiving TAF 10 mg with cobicistat or TAF 25 mg without a pharmacoenhancer.3 PK results from both dosing combinations were pooled and showed that TAF and TFV AUCs were 46% and 33% lower during pregnancy, respectively, than postpartum.
+TAF PK were evaluated as part of International Maternal Pediatric Adolescent AIDS Clinical Trials (IMPAACT) Network P1026s in 31 women taking TAF 10 mg with cobicistat, 27 women taking TAF 25 mg without a pharmacoenhancer,1 and 29 women taking TAF 25 mg with a pharmacoenhancer (cobicistat or ritonavir).2 TAF area under the concentration-time curve (AUC) did not differ between pregnancy and postpartum for women taking TAF 10 mg with cobicistat1 or those taking TAF 25 mg with a pharmacoenhancer.2 TAF AUC at a 25 mg dose without a pharmacoenhancer was 33% to 43% lower during pregnancy compared to postpartum but comparable to exposures in nonpregnant adults.1 The Pharmacokinetics of newly developed ANtiretroviral agents in pregNAnt women with HIV (PANNA) Network also evaluated TAF and TFV PK in 20 pregnant and postpartum European women receiving TAF 10 mg with cobicistat or TAF 25 mg without a pharmacoenhancer.3 PK results from both dosing combinations were pooled and showed that TAF and TFV AUCs were 46% and 33% lower during pregnancy, respectively, than postpartum.
 Despite these decreases, 94% of pregnant women remained above the predefined TAF AUC efficacy target of 53.1 ng•h/mL.
+A separate study in pregnant women receiving TAF 25 mg with bictegravir and emtricitabine (FTC) showed that the total TAF AUC was approximately 22% to 43% lower during pregnancy than postpartum, but the unbound AUC was approximately 6% to 17% lower.4 Trough concentrations of the active tenofovir-diphosphate form in peripheral blood mononuclear cells were comparable but variable between pregnancy and postpartum.

 Placental and Breast Milk Passage